vram-guild/fluidity/README.md

 }
 ```

 The remaining task is to add reliable logic that calls `MultiBlockManager.connect()` and `MultiBlockManager.disconnect()` on the `MultiBlockManager` instance created during block registration.
 The methods must be called reliably when member instances are added or removed from a world.
 Typically the easiest way to do this is via handlers in `BlockEntity.setWorld()`, `BlockEntity.markRemoved()`, and `BlockEntity.cancelRemoval()`.

 The implementation is not difficult but the available examples are not compact.
 For one example, look [here](https://github.com/grondag/facility/blob/master/src/main/java/grondag/facility/storage/StorageBlockEntity.java).

 # Transport
+Storage by itself is useful, but eventually the player needs to move stuff from one place to another.
+Fluidity will include APIs and base classes to accelerate the development and ensure compatibility of pipes, conduits, conveyers, cables, wires, wireless networks, etc.  The "Transport" category encompasses all of these.

+Note: transport features are work-in-progress and liable to change dramatically.
+All code for transport is currently in the `grondag.fluidity.wip` package.

+## What is a Pipe?
+There are at least two concepts of a "pipe," and only one of them requires a transport API.

+* **Pipes as Storage:** It's intuitive to model a pipe as just another `Store` with built-in logic to pull or push content from neighboring blocks.
+This models real-world behaviors and the logic can be made to depend only on local state and the state of directly-adjacent blocks.
+For these sorts of implementations, the existing capabilities in Fluidity may be enough.

+* **Pipes as Carriers:** When every pipe is also a store, every pipe generally has to process every tick - scale can be a limitation.
+Special case logic may creep in to dampen undesirable oscillation or cycles.
+The developer also has to decide if content in a broken pipe enters the world - with all of the attendant complications - or is simply lost.
+An alternative is to model pipes as packet carriers in a network, and that is the approach taken in the API presented here.

+## Carriers in Brief
+The `Carrier` interface models a transport mechanism that can carry traffic between nodes that are connected to it.
+Usually a `Carrier` will be a block or multi-block made to appear like a cable, pipe, etc. but could be a wireless network, cargo drones, or represent internal connectivity within a device.

+A device that connects to a carrier must implement `CarrierConnector` and then pass that instance to a `CarrierProvider` that controls access to available carriers.
+If the connection is successful, the result will be a `CarrierSession` - a private, privileged view of the carrier node associated with that connection.
+Other nodes on the network will see the node (and will themselves be visible as) `CarrierNode` instances.

+Every `Carrier` has a single, associated `CarrierType` instance that defines what article types it can carry.
+'CarrierType` can optionally include a white-list and black-list of allowed articles.
+There are no limitations on the types or combination of articles a carrier can transport.

+`CarrierProvider` is a device component, and provides discovery and access to all carriers of any type available from a device.
+This means a connector does not require knowledge of specific carrier type.
+It can inspect the types available via `CarrierProvider.carrierTypes()` or use `getBestCarrier(ArticleType)` to have the provider pick a carrier appropriate for the content to be sent or received.

+As noted earlier, the transport API is in active development.
+Documentation is sparse.
+For deeper understanding, review usage of these interfaces and related classes in  [Facility](https://github.com/grondag/facility).